Raymond trained and worked as an actor before joining Thames Television

 This is just my opinion, but I feel that this is probably where

-was glamorous making the witch glamorous, imposing and vain.
-This
+glamorous making the witch glamorous, imposing and vain.
+This gave

-gave a much greater scope for comedy, and the writers could employ
+a much greater scope for comedy, and the writers could employ the

-the old mantra "pride goes before a fall" over and over
+old mantra "pride goes before a fall" over and over to

 The children in the original series were supposed to be dressed

-very dull, and dressed them in fantasy costumes that fitted very
+dull, and dressed them in fantasy costumes that fitted very well

-well with the other characters.
-This, I think was a very wise
+with the other characters.
+This, I think was a very wise decision

-decision because fashions change.
-We've all seen the "Red
+because fashions change.
+We've all seen the "Red Hand Gang"

-Hand Gang" cavorting around in their 70's stripy skin-tight
+cavorting around in their 70's stripy skin-tight dungarees and flairs

-dungarees and flairs and winced in agony.
-T-Bag, however, is timeless
+and winced in agony.
+T-Bag, however, is timeless purely by dint

 Fantastic though the costumes were, they were not without their